-Implement a public awareness campaign on energy efficiency and conservation:
+Implement a public awareness campaign on energy efficiency and conservation.

-Creating an energy-efficiency public awareness campaign focusing on both the environmental, and personal economic benefits to rate-payers who reduce their consumption.
-The introduction of a MEP Sprogram goes hand in hand with this; while 80% of Tongans said appliance running costs are important to them, only 34% plan on looking for an AUS/NZ MEPs label next time they are purchasing an appliance.
-Introducing a program that is easy to understand and educating customers as part of a broader energy efficiency public awareness campaign is critical.
-Empower customs agents to halt any imports of inefficient appliances and establish packaging and recycling standards to ensure that any public awareness campaign is backed by meaningful action.
+Create an energy-efficiency public awareness campaign, focusing on both the environmental, and personal economic benefits to rate-payers who reduce their consumption.
+The introduction of an MEP Sprogram goes hand in hand with this; while 80% of Tongans said appliance running costs are important to them, only 34% plan on looking for an AUS/NZ MEPs label next time they are purchasing an appliance.
+Introducing a programme that is easy to understand and educating customers as part of a broader energy efficiency public awareness campaign is critical.
+Customs agents need to be empowered to halt any imports of inefficient appliances and establish packaging and recycling standards to ensure that any public awareness campaign is backed by meaningful action.

-Example: Raising Awareness of energy efficient light bulbs pays off in Rwanda
+Example: Raising awareness of energy efficient light bulbs pays off in Rwanda

 Resource: Creating an awareness campaign